NIH National Cancer Institute (NCI)

 Amount of Funding

-Stanford faculty with PI eligibility (UTL, MCL, and NTLR appointments)
+Stanford faculty with PI eligibility (UTL, UML, and NTLR appointments)

-- Applications must be submitted by Institutions who have nominated a Program Director/Principal Investigator (PD/PI) with outstanding cancer research productivity during the last 5 consecutive calendar years.
+- Applications must be submitted by Institutions who have nominated a Program Director/Principal Investigator (PD/PI) with outstanding cancer research accomplishments during the last 5 consecutive calendar years.

 - Due to the nature of this award, applicants are required to devote at least 6 person months effort to the OIA.
 Applicants with administrative responsibilities or other duties inconsistent with this time commitment may apply but must reduce those other commitments to accept the award.